Syrian Arab Republic travel guide

 There is a very high threat of kidnapping throughout Syria.
 Kidnappings can be for financial or political gain, and can be motivated by criminality or terrorism.
 There have been a number of kidnappings, including of British nationals and other westerners.
 Some hostages have been killed.

 Terrorist groups operating in Syria routinely use kidnapping as a tactic.
 Westerners continue to be targeted and any western presence in Syria would be at high risk.
-Many terrorists in Syria view those engaged in humanitarian aid work or journalism as legitimate targets.
-If you’re detained by a terrorist group, there’s no guarantee that explaining the reason for your presence in Syria will serve as protection or secure your safe release.
+British nationals are viewed as legitimate targets, including those engaged in tourism, humanitarian aid work, journalism or business sectors.
+If you’re kidnapped, the reason for your presence is unlikely to serve as a protection or secure your safe release.

 The long standing policy of the British government is not to make substantive concessions to hostage takers.
-The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.
+The British government considers that paying ransoms and releasing prisoners builds the capability of terrorist groups and finances their activities.
+This can, in turn, increase the risk of further hostage-taking.
+The Terrorism Act (2000) makes payments to terrorists illegal.

 Local laws and customs